file-format/Docs/en/ebook/azw.md

 AZW is a close file format and its specifications are not available publicly.

-## Creating AZW Files ##

-Amazon [KindleGen](https://www.amazon.com/gp/feature.html?ie#UTF8&docId#1000765211) lets you create AZW files.
-It is a command-line tool that enables publishers to create AZW files from source content including HTML, XHTML or EPUB.
-The AZW file, hence, generated supports both KF8 and Mobi format.
-KindleGen is the recommended content generator for Kindle devices by Amazon and is available for all popular platforms including Windows, Mac OS, and Linux.

 ## References ##

 * [Kindle File Format - Wikipedia](https://en.wikipedia.org/wiki/Kindle_File_Format)